 VOSH/International believes in the freedom to see.
 Providing the gift of vision and eye health to people worldwide.
 We facilitate the provision and the sustainability of vision care worldwide for people who can neither afford nor obtain such care.
 Our goal is to increase our global impact whenever possible by supporting sustainable eye clinics, optometry schools and optometric educators in areas lacking sufficient eye care.
-As of 2022, there are over 98 VOSH regional, state and school chapters worldwide working to accomplish our goals.
+As of September 2022, there are 100 VOSH regional, state and school chapters worldwide working to accomplish our goals.

 VOSH believes in the freedom to see.

 Our mission is to provide the gift of vision and quality eye health to people worldwide.